tedivm/robs_awesome_python_template/README.md

 Github Action Workflows are optionally created for a variety of tasks-

-- Formatting
+- Formatting Python, JSON, YAML, and TOML
 - Testing
 - Typing
 - Publishing Packages to PyPI
 - Pushing Images to GHCR
-- Updating Dependency Files
+- Updating Dependency (requirements.txt) Files

 ## Examples